greggman/virtual-webgl/README.md

 make the one compositor do nothing except record the texture needed to use inside three.
 For three's canvas you'd use the default compositor.

+Note: If a compositor has a `dispose` method it will be called if `context.dispose` is called to give your custom compositor a chance to clean up.

 ## Limits and Issues

-* Only WebGL1 is supported
+* Only WebGL1 is supported at the moment

 * There are no checks for errors.